GA-SixFigs/snapshot-api/README.md

 View the whiteboard: Whiteboard
 View the KanBan board: Board
 ### User Stories
-•	As a registered user, I would like to sign in with email and password.
+-	As a registered user, I would like to sign in with email and password.
-•	As a signed in user, I would like to change password.
+-	As a signed in user, I would like to change password.
-•	As a signed in user, I would like to sign out.
+-	As a signed in user, I would like to sign out.
-•	As a signed in user, I would like to upload an image to AWS.
+-	As a signed in user, I would like to upload an image to AWS.
-•	As a signed in user, I would like to update the meta-data of my image on AWS.
+-	As a signed in user, I would like to update the meta-data of my image on AWS.
-•	As a signed in user, I would like to see the name of all images on AWS.
+-	As a signed in user, I would like to see the name of all images on AWS.
-•	As a signed in user, I would like to see the thumbnail of all images on AWS.
+-	As a signed in user, I would like to see the thumbnail of all images on AWS.
-•	As a signed in user, I would like to delete the reference of my image from the database.
+-	As a signed in user, I would like to delete the reference of my image from the database.
-•	As a signed in user, I would like to see the following meta-data for any image: o	date created/uploaded o	date modified o	owner (user who uploaded the image) o	tag
+-	As a signed in user, I would like to see the following meta-data for any image:
+-- date created/uploaded
+-- date modified
+-- owner (user who uploaded the image)
+-- tag

 ### Technologies Used